Denning Manufacturing: Alan B Denning Co.

 The Alan B Denning Co. commenced operations supplying body kits for buses assembled in Asia, primarily on Mercedes-Benz chassis in 1994.
 In February 1995 it began bodying buses and coaches for Australian operators.
-The company was placed in administration in November 2003 with the plant subsequently being purchased by Denning Manufacturing.
-The business was successfully operated up until its sale to the Dunn Group, in 2019.
+The company was placed in administration in November 2003 with the plant subsequently being purchased by Aussie Drifter Luxury Motor Homes who rebranded the business as Denning Manufacturing.

+The business was successfully operated up until its sale to the Dunn Group in 2019.